-In Fig. 5.14 the measured fluid temperature in the upper head is compared with the ATHLET result calculated above the mixture level (which is initiated at ca. 20 s).
-After ca. 400 s, the steam becomes superheated due to the heat flow from the hot structures, which is satisfactorily reflected by the calculation.
-A similar behaviour can be observed in the upper downcomer (Fig. 5.15), where the mixture level model is not applied.
-Therefore, too much liquid is entrained by ATHLET and the superheating is under-predicted.
-The calculated fluid temperature at the core entry (Fig. 5.16) is predicted closer to the measured data for ATHLET 3.3 while a significant subcooling after 650 s is calculated with ATHLET 3.2.1, probably caused by the too large accumulator injection.
-The measured temperatures in the ECC nozzles (Fig. 5.17 and Fig. 5.18) indicate that the water in the ECC injection lines is initially clearly warmer than that in the accumulators.
-This is considered in the calculation by a relatively fine nodalisation of the injection lines (5 CVs)

-and by the specification of an adequate initial temperature profile.
-Nevertheless, the fluid temperatures in the cold legs downstream the ECC injection points are calculated significantly too low for both code versions ATHLET 3.3 and ATHLET 3.2.1 (Fig. 5.19 and Fig. 5.20).
+In Fig. 5.22 the measured fluid temperature in the upper head is compared with the ATHLET result calculated above the mixture level (which is initiated at ca. 20 s).
+After ca. 400 s, the steam becomes superheated due to the heat flow from the hot structures, which is not reflected by the calculation.
+A similar behavior can be observed in the upper downcomer (Fig. 5.23), where the mixture level model is not applied.
+Therefore, too much liquid is entrained by ATHLET, and the superheating is under-predicted.
+The temperature in the upper plenum is predicted well but little too high around 500 s as shown in Fig. 5.24.
+The calculated fluid temperature at the core entry (Fig. 5.25) is predicted closer to the measured data for ATHLET 3.3.0 and 3.3.1 while a significant subcooling after 650 s is calculated with ATHLET 3.2.1, probably caused by the too large accumulator injection.
+The measured temperatures in the ECC nozzles (Fig. 5.26 and Fig. 5.27) indicate that the water in the ECC injection lines is initially clearly warmer than that in the accumulators.
+This is considered in the calculation by a relatively fine nodalisation of the injection lines (5 CVs) and by the specification of an adequate initial temperature profile.
+The temperature increase at 650 s and 850 s is prevented by the one-way valves at the ECC nozzles in the ATHELT model.
+The nevertheless, the fluid temperatures in the cold legs downstream the ECC injection points are calculated significantly too low for the three code versions after 450 s (Fig. 5.28 and Fig. 5.29).